As the name says on the box, ProWritingAid truly is a pro writing aid.

 Start by opening the desktop web editor.
 The graphical menu at the top of the screen gives you access to so many ways to analyze, check, and improve your writing.

 I spent my first half an hour clicking all the menu buttons.
-I immediately discovered that the text from my work-in-progress novel really needed a lot more work.
+I immediately discovered that the short text I entered needed a lot more work.

-ProWritingAid certainly checks your grammar.
-But the web editor gives you access to more than twenty checks, reports, and tools.
+The web style editor gives you access to more than twenty checks, reports, and tools.
 That’s a lot of grunt under the hood for a grammar and spell checker application.

-The real-time check is a very handy tool to give you an overall running account of your writing as you make your corrections.
+The real-time check is a convenient tool to give you an overall running account of your writing as you make your corrections.

 It sits in the top left-hand corner and works like a running scoreboard telling you how many possible errors or issues you have left to work on.